line/centraldogma/site/src/sphinx/mirroring.rst

    - If unspecified:

-     - a mirroring task is executed in the first zone of ``zone.zones`` configuration.
+     - a mirroring task is executed in the first zone of ``zone.allZones`` configuration.
-     - if ``zone.zones`` is not configured, a mirroring task is executed in the leader replica.
+     - if ``zone.allZones`` is not configured, a mirroring task is executed in the leader replica.

 Setting up a credential
 ^^^^^^^^^^^^^^^^^^^^^^^